brandonscript/bootstrap-brandy/README.md

 ## Troubleshooting

+### SASS is not installed

 If you try to run the project and don't have sass installed, you might get an error indicating as much.

-To install on El Capitan, try:
+El Capitan has Ruby restrictions, so try:

 ```
 $ sudo gem install sass -n/usr/local/bin
 ```
+Or use NVM, brew, or rubenv to manage a local instance of Ruby.

+### Fatal error: Unable to find local grunt

+You probably forgot to run `$ npm install` after cloning the project.
+Check out Installation step 5.

 ## Licensing
 **Bootstrap-based Style Guide** is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)